Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- At home this season, Las Vegas has two wins against the spread and is 3-1 overall.
+- Las Vegas has covered the spread twice at home, and is 3-1 overall there, this year.

-- In four games at home this season, Las Vegas has hit the over three times.
+- This season, in four home games, Las Vegas has hit the over three times.

 - The Chiefs have two wins ATS (2-2) away from home as 2.5-point favorites or more.